alphagov/government-service-design-manual/service-manual/digital-by-default/failure-to-meet-the-standard.md

 ## Failure of a live service to meet performance goals

-[Performance levels](/service-manual/performance.index.html) of a service will be monitored closely, particularly in that servioce's first three months.
-If they consistently fall below the targets presented to the [go live panel](/service-manual/digital-by-default/go-live-panel.html), GDS will request a note from the service manager explaining why this is the case and convene a performance panel.
+[Performance levels](/service-manual/performance.index.html) of a service will be monitored closely.
+If they consistently fall below the targets presented to the [go live panel](/service-manual/digital-by-default/go-live-panel.html) for three months GDS will request a note from the service manager explaining why this is the case and convene a performance panel.

 ### The performance panel
 The performance panel will be chaired by GDS.
 It will include representatives from other departments and may feature external experts when suitable.